Dual-Scale Antenna Deployment for Pinching Antenna Systems: Introduction

-\item We propose a novel low-complexity algorithm to efficiently address the energy efficiency maximization problem.
-In particular, we solve the PA deployment optimization by decoupling it into two independent subproblems in the DSD framework, i.e., optimizing the coarse-stage base placement and refinement-stage PA deployment.
+\item We propose a novel low-complexity algorithm to efficiently address the energy-efficiency maximization problem.
+In particular, we decompose the dual-scale PA deployment optimization in the DSD framework into two subproblems, i.e., coarse-scale base placement and fine-scale PA deployment.
 The proposed algorithm also incorporates Lagrangian transformations and block coordinate manifold optimization to tackle the transmit precoding and PA power radiation problems.

-\item We provide comprehensive numerical results to validate the accuracy of derived theoretical results and the convergence of the proposed algorithm.
-Numerical results also demonstrate that: 1) PASS delivers about $70\%$ higher energy efficiency than the conventional cell-free architecture and nearly a twofold improvement relative to MIMO systems; 2) the impact of DSD resolutions on energy efficiency is more pronounced in multi-PA systems; 3) the STT protocol provides over $80\%$ improvement in energy efficiency due to the sliding-tuning gain, while the SAT protocol delivers the highest energy efficiency among the four protocols.
+\item We provide numerical results to validate the accuracy of derived theoretical results and the convergence of the proposed algorithm.
+Numerical results also demonstrate that: 1) the proposed DSD framework is highly effective for PASS, delivering about $70\%$ higher energy efficiency than the conventional cell-free architecture and nearly a twofold improvement relative to MIMO systems; 2) the impact of DSD resolutions on energy efficiency is more pronounced in multi-PA systems; 3) the STT protocol provides over $80\%$ improvement in energy efficiency due to the sliding-tuning gain, while the SAT protocol delivers the highest energy efficiency among the four protocols.

 \end{itemize}